RileyMoore01/ImageConversion/README.md

 <h1>How to use</h1>
 1.)
 Make sure everything is plugged in and powered <br />
 2.)
-Open Python terminal and run PearPiV02.py <br />
+Once you power the raspberry pi, my software will run on OS load<br />
 3.)
 Navigate through the ui to use the applied features <br />

 <h1>Notes</h1>